KreeckCode/kreeckacademy/README.md

 - Updated Docker setup to include the compiler service.
 - Ensured communication between the Django app and the compiler service.

+### Support System
+- Implemented automatic error reporting and support ticket creation for technical issues.
+- Added middleware for logging errors and creating tickets automatically.
+- Created custom views and templates for managing support tickets.
+- Enhanced admin interface to manage support team and tickets.

 ## Pending Issues

 - [ ] Input handling for multiple inputs in the compiler.